DuroCodes/advent-of-code/readme.md

 ran with [`audit`](https://github.com/DuroCodes/audit) to refactor the code after initial solution

 also got #1 in the jetbrains rust leaderboard, so that's cool i think 🗣️

+## 2025

+solutions in rust yet again, year of the crab or whatever 🦀